AegisZoom/Vaccination-Database/README.md

 - 📊 **Data Visualisation**:
 Constructed a variety of different visualisations in the last phase to showcase trends and compare different groups of data.
 - 🧼 **Data Cleaning**:
-Performed data tidying procedures to reformat datasets for database integration, scanned for missing values, errors and inconsistencies.
-Split and combined datasets together.
+Split and combined datasets together, performed data tidying procedures to reformat datasets for database integration, scanned for missing values, errors and inconsistencies.
 - 📐 **Problem-Solving**:
-Strategised creative means to incorporated statistical data into SQL queries for extraction, with statistical data being dependent on neighbouring/grouped data.
+Strategised creative means to incorporate statistical data into SQL queries for extraction, with statistical data being dependent on neighbouring/grouped data.
 - 🔍 **Debugging/Attention to Detail**:
 Devoted extensive time to identifying root cause of errors in SQL query outputs.
 Scrutinised query outputs for incorrect/missing records.
 - ⏰ **Time Management**: